 As shown above, this experiment demonstrates Myco CURB is the least corrosive among the three liquid mold inhibitors tested.

 Kemin pioneered the use of blended organic acids in the feed industry.
-For the past three decades, Kemin product development optimized the formulation of Myco CURB and the resulting formulation is still the industry standard for mold and yeast control.
-Research over this same period of time has demonstrated that Myco CURB works to safely control microorganisms while enhancing the bottom line of feed manufacturers.
+For the past four decades, Kemin product development optimized the formulation of Myco CURB and the resulting formulation is still the industry standard for mold and wild yeast control.
+Research over this period of time has demonstrated that Myco CURB works to safely control microorganisms while enhancing the bottom line of feed manufacturers.